Tae Hayes

-Ke'Montae Tayvon "Tae" Hayes (born August 19, 1997) is an American football cornerback who is a free agent.
-He played college football for Appalachian State.
+Ke'Montae Tayvon "Tae" Hayes (born August 19, 1997) is an American professional football cornerback.
+He played college football for the Appalachian State Mountaineers.

 Professional career

 Jacksonville Jaguars

 Hayes signed with the Jacksonville Jaguars as an undrafted free agent but was released before the start of the 2019 season.
 He was later signed to the practice squad before being promoted to the active roster to replace injured wide receiver Marqise Lee.
 He was waived on December 12, 2019.

 Miami Dolphins

 On December 13, 2019, Hayes was claimed off waivers by the Miami Dolphins.

 On September 5, 2020, Hayes was waived by the Dolphins and signed to the practice squad two days later.
-He was elevated to the active roster on September 24 and October 31 for the team's weeks 3 and 8 games against the Jacksonville Jaguars and Los Angeles Rams, and reverted to the practice squad after each game.
+He was elevated to the active roster on September 24 and October 31 for the team's weeks 3 and 8 games against the Jaguars and Los Angeles Rams, and reverted to the practice squad after each game.
 He was released on November 23, 2020.